Skip to main content

 How to get involved in medical research studies?

 There are several ways to find a research study, even if you do not have any specific condition in mind.
-Remember that is important to find studies that have been reviewed and approved by an Institutional Review Board(IRB).
+Remember that is important to find studies that have been reviewed and approved by an Institutional Review Board (IRB).

 Clinicaltrials.ucsd.edu

 Our doctors and researchers are looking for new ways to prevent and treat diseases.
 To do this, our scientists use a type of research called clinical trials.
 A clinical trial is used to see if a treatment works and is safe for people.
 This site gives you information about the clinical trials happening at the University of California, San Diego and our research partner sites.
-Patient safety our number one priority.
+Patient safety is our number one priority.
 Our researchers follow strict rules from the National Institutes of Health (NIH).
 You may want to check out more information about clinical trials from the NIH to see if these studies are right for you or a loved one.

 Register for ResearchMatch